September 17, 2020 The Vein Institute

 Can surgery heal vein blockages?

-There are multiple procedures that can be performed to treat blocked veins, including stent placement, bypass surgery and balloon angioplasty.
-While these can be highly effective, they all carry with them their own risks and should be considered only after consultation with multiple doctors.
+There are multiple procedures that specialists can perform to treat blocked veins, including stent placement, bypass surgery and balloon angioplasty.
+While these can be highly effective, they all carry with them their own risks.
+You should only consider them after consulting your doctor and getting a second opinion.

 Using medication